PyRepair/maniple/training-data/summarize-experiment/matplotlib/3/prompt_response_response_2.md

     self._snap_threshold = None
     self._joinstyle = 'round'
     self._capstyle = 'butt'
-    self._filled = self._fillstyle != 'none'
+    self._filled = True  # Corrected setting for the _filled attribute
     self._marker_function()
 ```

-With this correction, the function will properly set the `self._filled` attribute to `True` when `self._fillstyle` is not 'none', and `False` otherwise, ensuring that the behavior aligns with the expected outcome in the tests.
+By making this change, the `MarkerStyle` objects should be rendered as hollow when using `ax.scatter()` and setting `fillstyle` to 'none', as intended.
+This fix addresses the bug and aligns with the expected behavior described in the test case and issue description.